JuliaGraphics/Luxor.jl/docs/src/explanation/basics.md

 s = svgstring()
 ```

-You can examine the SVG programmatically:
+You can now examine the SVG code in `s` programmatically:

 ```
 eachmatch(r"rgb\(.*?\)", s) |> collect